-Today I wanna share a conversation I had with a Mormon trying to convert me to his religion.
+In this article, I wanna share a conversation I had with a Mormon trying to convert me to his religion.
 Unfortunately for him, I have read a lot about this topic, and I was knowledgeable enough to answer his questions with scientific evidence.
 The conversation lasted about 15 minutes and ended up with him questioning his own free will.

 Anyway, back to the Mormon.
 I told him yes, I'm an atheist, I believe in nothing that can't be proven scientifically.
 To which he replied ignorantly "so you don't believe in anything you can't see?"
-No dumbass, you can prove things scientifically without seeing them, like the gravity maybe?
+No, you can prove things scientifically without seeing them, like the gravity maybe?
 Do you need to see the gravity to know it's there?
 No, but you can see the consequences of the gravity, and if you let a book lose, it will definitely hit the ground, you don't need to see the gravity to prove its existence.
 Things fall on the ground, that's how we know the gravity is there.

 So the conversation went like this:

-When the Mormon decided to come to me and talk about the religion why did he do it?
+When the Mormon decided to come to me and talk about the religion, why did he do it?
 His answer was because he wanted to.
-I said yes, but why do you want to do this?
-Probably because you've done this before, you have seen the outcome, you were satisfied enough with the outcome so that you decided to talk to me about that.
+I said yes, but why did you want to do this?
+Probably because you've done this before, you have seen the outcome, you were satisfied enough with the outcome so that you decided to do that again, and talk to me about that.
 Now imagine for a second that I was a serial killer.
 After you ask me some questions, I get mad, take out a knife and try to kill you.
 If you get alive after that, you'll probably not want to talk to random strangers about religion again.
 So that's how your brain decided that this would be the best outcome for your survival.
 That's why you did it.
 You don't have free will.

 I think his brain stopped working at this point.
 He had a very confused and sad face, and he told me that this is an interesting idea that he hasn't thought about before.
 He wanted to give me a card with his church address, in case I want to ask more questions, I politely declined, and said I'm not interested.
 He wished me than a nice evening and left away with a sad face.